bologer/anycomment.io/readme.txt

 Dark & light themes available.

-AnyComment stands for simplicity, so comments have very simple user interface, it is up to you what other features to add.
+AnyComment stands for simplicity, therefore comments have very simple user interface, it is up to you what other features to add.

 Ps.
 Comment will be actively supported.
 We would like to have your opinion on what could be improved or fixed.
 Thank you for using it!